Police say investigation into drones over Gatwick ongoing

 Police said: “We have recovered a damaged drone, we’re conducting house to house enquiries & taking statements from all who reported sightings.”

-The statement came after Sussex Chief Detective Jason Tingley said it’s a “possibility” that there had not been drones in the area.
+The clarification was deemed necessary after Sussex Chief Detective Jason Tingley raised eyebrows - and drew wide criticism in the British press - when he said it’s a “possibility” that there had not been drones in the area at all.

+He was referring to the fact that the reported drone sightings came from human beings, not from electronic tracking equipment that could provide independent verification.

+Nonetheless, the prospect that a travel breakdown that stranded or delayed more than 100,000 passengers might have been based on mistaken reports of drone activity caused widespread consternation.

 Copyright © 2018 The Washington Times, LLC.